Supporting Culver City’s Nonprofit Community

 Culver City has more than 200 active nonprofit organizations spanning arts and culture, education, health and social services, and community development.
-These vital organizations address our community’s most pressing needs and also enrich our cultural landscape.
+These organizations address our community’s most pressing needs and enrich its cultural life.

-The Wende Museum supports Culver City nonprofits through several initiatives, including an annual Nonprofit Convening bringing leaders together, the Nonprofit Transformation Prize recognizing excellence, and educational workshops building capacity.
-These activities are coordinated by Wende Board Member Dr. Tom Backer, and they are supported by Belize Wilheim and the staff of the Glorya Kaufman Community Center at the Wende.
+The Wende supports Culver City nonprofits through several initiatives: an annual Nonprofit Convening bringing leaders together, the Nonprofit Transformation Prize recognizing excellence, and educational workshops building organizational capacity.
+These activities are coordinated by Wende Board Member Dr. Tom Backer, with support from Belize Wilheim and the staff of the Glorya Kaufman Community Center.

 Annual Nonprofit Convening

-Each year, the Wende hosts a gathering for nonprofit leaders to share insights and focus on challenges.
-These events provide a valuable platform for networking and collective problem-solving.
+Each year, the Wende hosts a gathering for nonprofit leaders to share insights and tackle shared challenges.
 Below is a list of past convenings.

 2020: Navigating Change in Nonprofits